 Restrictions: Site located in Maxwell MOA, not active on weekends.
 No special clearance needed at any time.
 No restricted airspace or control zones along any XC path.

 Make sure you can reach town before attempting to fly there (you should gain 1000 feet to be sure).
 Don’t land on the Flying S or on Pendel’s.
 Do not land short of town.
-Your LZ choices are Fouts (HG strip or old runway at the Boys’ Camp), the Visitor Center (3 small fields), town (2 insured LZs, land by store), and East Park (Dolphin LZ recommended).
+Your LZ choices are Fouts (old runway at the Boys’ Camp), the Visitor Center (3 small fields), town (2 insured LZs, land by store), and East Park (Dolphin LZ recommended).

 Potato Hill (PG): Potato Hill, near Fouts Springs, is used by paragliders.